eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 ```
 The command `find_nodes_by_dump("")` traverses all IR nodes and prints those that match the search string.
 With an empty string, we match all nodes, and print the whole graph.

-We see that we have already constant-folded the expression to `303 * a + 53 * b` at this point.
+Note that we could also inspect the current graph in IGV by executing `p igv_print(true)` at this breakpoint.
+This sends the current graph directly to IGV which is then listed in a new folder on the left.
+But for the remainder of this blog article, we will focus on examining the graph directly within rr.

-We can print a subgraph like this like this:
+We can also print a subgraph like this:
 ```
 (rr) p find_node(65)->dump_bfs(2, 0, "#")
 dist dump